dvynokur/cocktailr/README.md

 <img src="man/figures/README-typical-cocktail-groups-1.png" width="100%" />

-Within each group, if both an ancestor and a descendant node are present, only the **topmost** (ancestor) is used for elbow labelling and band placement; all valid IDs can still contribute labels at φ = 0 where their branches cross the baseline.

 ### 6. Assign plots (relevés) to groups

 Use `assign_releves()` with one of the strategies:

 - `"count"` – number of diagnostic species present.
-- `"cover"` – summed cover of diagnostic species.
+- `"cover"` – summed relative cover of diagnostic species.
 - `"phi_topo"` – sum of phi over topological species present.
-- `"phi_cover_topo"` – sum of cover × phi over topological species.
+- `"phi_cover_topo"` – sum of relative cover × phi over topological
+  species.
-- `"phi_cover"` – sum of cover × phi for species with phi ≥ `min_phi`.
+- `"phi_cover"` – sum of relative cover × phi for species with phi ≥
+  `min_phi`.
 - `"phi"` – sum of phi for species with phi ≥ `min_phi`.

 Here we use `"phi_cover"` with the parent clusters at `phi_cut`: